dbohdan/recur/README.md

 ### Standard output and standard error

 The command's [standard output](https://en.wikipedia.org/wiki/Standard_streams#Standard_output_(stdout)) and [standard error](https://en.wikipedia.org/wiki/Standard_streams#Standard_error_(stderr)) are passed through to recur's standard output and standard error by default.
-To prevent this and only print the output of the final, successful attempt (if there is one), use the option `-O`/`--hold-stdout` for standard output or `-E`/`--hold-stderr` for standard error.
+To buffer standard output and only print it on success, use `-O`/`--hold-stdout`;
+use `-E`/`--hold-stderr` for standard error.
-With these options, recur buffers the command's stdout/stderr in memory and only prints it if the success condition is met or the condition expression calls `stdout.flush()`/`stderr.flush()`.
+With these options, recur buffers the command's stdout or stderr and only prints it if the success condition is met or the condition expression calls `stdout.flush()` or `stderr.flush()`.

 ```none
 $ recur -c 'attempt == 3' sh -c 'echo "$RECUR_ATTEMPT"'